 Another bonus of TraderSync’s trade journal is the ability to add notes to each trade, reminding yourself why you took a look at the asset in the first place.

 Record notes for any of your trades and even attach elements, like the price chart, for future reference.

 Track Commissions and Fees

-The trading journal also makes it easy to track commissions and fees by importing the data or entering it manually.
+This online trading journal makes it easy to track commissions and fees by importing your data or entering it manually.